carpenwd/advent-of-code-2022/README.md

 * Day 4:
   * Part 1: In how many assignment pairs does one range fully contain the other?
   * Part 2: In how many assignment pairs do the ranges overlap?
+* Day 5:
+  * Part 1: After the rearrangement procedure completes, what crate ends up on top of each stack?